Your Trip to Romania

 Choosing a tour guide

-If you’re planning to hire a tour guide or to use the services of a local travel agency for city tours or one day tours, be sure you book only a licensed company.
+If you’re planning to hire a tour guide or to use the services of a local travel agency, be sure you book only a licensed company.
 According to the Romanian law, it’s mandatory to publish on the travel agency’s website the tourism license and the insurance policy.
 The same goes for tour guides, double check they have the necessary permit for it.